MonetDB/MonetDB.R/README.md

 # Only run the unit tests:
 testthat::test_dir('tests/testthat')
 ```
-Note: The tests will not run if the NOT_CRAN system variable is not set to "true".
+Note: The tests will not run if the NOT_CRAN system variable is not set to "true", which is done by ``tests/testthat.R``.

 ## Acknowledgements
 This Source Code Form is subject to the terms of the Mozilla Public License, v.